Proposed Regulations under the proposed Ontario Special Investigations Unit Act, 2017

 Summary of Proposal:

 On April 6, 2017, the government publicly released the Independent Police Oversight Review (IPOR) report, authored by Justice Tulloch.
 The IPOR report contains 129 recommendations on ways to enhance the transparency and accountability of the province's three police oversight bodies, as well as to maximize their effectiveness and efficiency.
-The report also examines ways to enhance the oversight bodies' cultural competence, especially in their interactions with Indigenous peoples.

 The government committed to introducing legislation in the fall of 2017 to strengthen the police oversight system in Ontario.
 On November 2, 2017, Bill 175, Safer Ontario Act, 2017, was introduced, and included three policing oversight schedules, outlining the proposed requirements for each of the police oversight bodies in Ontario.